 Apple season runs between September and December when the fruit is sweet, crisp, and perfect.
 Delicious and nutritious by themselves, the apples are also be made into cider, pies, and preserves.
 Apple picking depends on the size of the harvest.
 Avila Beach is located along California’s Central Coast.

 Southern California U-Pick Farm Tours

 Centennial Farm is located on the grounds of the OC Fair & Event Center.
 The three-acre farm is home to numerous farm animals along with vegetable gardens.
 Crops are grown for educational purposes only and donated to Second Harvest Food Bank.
 Free admission and parking.
 Guided tours for schools are available.
 598 N Fairview Ave, Goleta, CA 93117

 Highland Springs Resort is home to a very popular Lavender Festival in June.
 Stroll through the organic lavender fields.
 Take a guided tour in a horse-drawn hay wagon.
 Learn how lavender is processed and discover lavender-infused products, food, and drinks.
 10600 Highland Springs Ave, Cherry Valley, CA 92223

 Oasis Camel Dairy offers public tours once a month on weekends.
 Guests usually begin arriving around 1:00, and then a camel show begins at 1:30.
-Following the show, visitors take a stroll down to the pastures to get up close to the camels and snap some souvenir photographs.
+Following the show, visitors stroll down to the pastures to get up close to the camels and snap some souvenir photographs.

 Limoneira ranch has nearly 8,000 acres of agricultural production.
 Including lemons, avocados, oranges, specialty citrus.
 Tours include a ranch tour and packing house tour.
 Adjacent to the Visitor’s Center is the original Sunkist lemon packinghouse.
-Reservations required for tours.
+Reservations are required for tours.
 1141 Cummings Road, Santa Paula, CA 93060.

 Bates Nut Farm offers educational tours for schools and groups.
-Seasonal Farm Life, Nuts For You, Harvest, and Pumpkin Patch tours are provided for groups of 15 or more.
-Bates Nut Farm store is open year-round selling nuts, dried fruits, candy, jams, and assorted gifts and food items.
+Seasonal Farm Life, Nuts For You, Harvest, and Pumpkin Patch tours are provided for 15 or more groups.
+Bates Nut Farm store is open year-round, selling nuts, dried fruits, candy, jams, and assorted gifts and food items.
 15954 Woods Valley Rd, Valley Center, CA 92082.